-(In thousands) Non-A Agency RMBS Agency RMBS
+(In thousands) Non-Agency RMBS Agency RMBS

 Beginning balance as of December 31, 2016 \$ 6,498 \$ 12,347

-Purchases - 1,287
+Purchases 1,287

-Proceeds from sales (2,850) -
+Proceeds from sales (2,850)

-Principal repayments (167) -
+Principal repayments (167)

 (Amortization)/accretion, net 44 (835)

 Net realized gains (losses) 163 (37)

 Change in net unrealized gains (losses) 332 (220)

 Transfers:

-Transfers into level 3 1,819 -
+Transfers into level 3 1,819

-Transfers out of level 3 (3,337) -
+Transfers out of level 3 (3,337)

 Ending balance as of March 31, 2017 \$ 2,502 \$ 12,542

 All amounts of net realized and changes in net unrealized gains (losses) in the table above are reflected in the accompanying Consolidated Statement of Operations.
-The table above incorporates changes in net unrealized gains (losses) for both Level 3 financial instruments held by the Company at March 31, 2017, as well as Level 3 financial instruments disposed of by the Company during the three month period ended March 31, 2017.
+The table above incorporates changes in net unrealized gains (losses) for both Level 3 financial instruments held by the Company as of March 31, 2017, as well as Level 3 financial instruments disposed of by the Company during the three month period ended March 31, 2017.
 For Level 3 financial instruments held by the Company as of March 31, 2017, change in net unrealized gains (losses) of \$0.2 million and \$(0.2) million, for the three month period ended March 31, 2017 relate to non-Agency RMBS and Agency RMBS, respectively.

-During the three month period ended March 31, 2017, the Company transferred \$3.3 million of non-Agency RMBS from Level 3 to Level 2.
+At March 31, 2017, the Company transferred \$3.3 million of RMBS from Level 3 to Level 2.
 These assets were transferred from Level 3 to Level 2 based on an increased volume of observed trading of these and/or similar assets.
-This increase in observed trading activity has led to greater price transparency for these assets, thereby making a Level 2 designation appropriate in the Company's view.
-However, changes in the volume of observable inputs for these assets, such as a decrease in the volume of observed trading, could impact price transparency, and thereby cause a change in the level designation for these assets in future periods.
+This increase in observed trading activity led to greater price transparency for these assets, thereby making a Level 2 designation appropriate in the Company's view.

-During the three month period ended March 31, 2017, the Company transferred \$1.8 million of non-Agency RMBS from Level 2 to Level 3.
-Since December 31, 2016, these securities have exhibited indications of a reduced level of price transparency.
+At March 31, 2017, the Company transferred \$1.8 million of RMBS from Level 2 to Level 3.
+Since December 31, 2016, these securities exhibited indications of a reduced level of price transparency.
 Examples of such indications include wider spreads and/or higher delinquencies relative to similar securities and a reduction in observable transactions or executable quotes involving these and similar securities.
-Changes in these indications could impact price transparency, and thereby cause a change in the level designation in future periods.